trevoralexanderrobey/obsidian-auto-wiki-summarize/README.md

 - When the empty note opens, the plugin inserts a completed definition template using the origin note as context.
 - To regenerate for an existing note: Command palette → "Regenerate definition for current note".
 The plugin uses the previously active note as origin when available; otherwise it falls back to the current note content.
 - Pick a specific origin note: Command palette → "Pick origin note, then regenerate" to choose context explicitly via a note picker.
+- Test API without modifying the note: Command palette → "Test API roundtrip (log only)".
+Result is logged to the developer console.

 ## How it works (technical)
 - Listens to `file-open` events; when an empty Markdown file opens, it treats the previously active note as the origin context.